Professional football in England will not return until April 30th at earliest

 A general view of locked gates at Bramall Lane, home of Sheffield United.
 Photograph: Tim Goode/PA Wire

-The statement read: “We have collectively agreed that the professional game in England will be further postponed until no earlier than April 30.”
+No date, even provisional, was given by the leagues for the season to be concluded, as there is a recognition that the whole of society is in terribly uncertain times and any resumption, most probably behind closed doors, is dependent on government health advice and policies.

-The joint statement said the bodies were united in their commitment to getting the 2019-20 campaign finished, and that the FA board had agreed to extend indefinitely the season end date, which is usually fixed at June 1st.
+Uefa this week did state a hoped-for finish date of June 30th for the conclusion of European club football seasons when it postponed this summer’s European Championship, due to be held from June 11th to July 11th, to allow more time.
+Fifa, though, said on Wednesday that it had set up a working group with Uefa and the other continental federations to examine how to relax normal player registration rules if the season, and players’ contracts, need to be extended beyond June 30th.

-“The FA, Premier League, EFL and women’s professional game, together with the PFA and LMA, understand we are in unprecedented times and our thoughts are with everyone affected by Covid-19,” the statement read.
+“The FA, Premier League, EFL and women’s professional game, together with the Professional Footballers’ Association and League Managers Association, understand we are in unprecedented times and our thoughts are with everyone affected by Covid-19,” the statement said

 “We are united in our commitment to finding ways of resuming the 2019-20 football season and ensuring all domestic and European club league and cup matches are played as soon as it is safe and possible to do so.